DianaNites/cargo-image/README.md

 ## Limitations

 * No attempt is made to follow the `.cargo/config` search path, eg this tool will not look in the parent directory like `cargo` would.
-* Your kernel will only ever be built in Debug mode.
-This will change in the future.

 ## FAQ